Y0Coss/docs-fork/pages/storage_and_backup/block_storage/cloud_disk_array/ceph_grow_with_api/guide.en-gb.md

 /// details | **Step 1.
 Get you service name (Skip this step if you already know your service name)**

-Otherwise, you can retrieve it via the OVHcloud Control Panel or the following API call:
+You can retrieve it via the OVHcloud Control Panel or the following API call:

 > [!tabs]
 > Via the OVHcloud API